 The Huawei FreeBuds 3i take a hard swing at the cheap true wireless market.
-Today, we’re directing this comparison between last year’s FreeBuds 3 and the new Huawei FreeBuds 3i.
-Both are great headsets, so let’s see which is best for you.
+Today, we’re directing this comparison between the Huawei FreeBuds 3 and the more recent Huawei FreeBuds 3i.
+Both are great solid true wireless earbuds, so let’s see which is best for you.

 What are the main differences between the Huawei FreeBuds 3i and Huawei FreeBuds 3?

-Let’s start with the glaring differences between the earphones, the most apparent of which are the distinguished nozzles found on the Huawei FreeBuds 3i that are absent from the FreeBuds 3.
-Not only does this facilitate a more secure, stable fit in a wider swath of listeners’ ears, but it also yields improved audio quality.
+Let’s start with the differences between the earphones: the Huawei FreeBuds 3i seal to the ears unlike the FreeBuds 3.
+Not only does this promote a more secure, stable fit in a wider swath of listeners’ ears, but it also yields improved audio quality.
 The FreeBuds 3i silicone ear tips create a seal to the ear canal, and passively block out environmental noise.
+The open-fit design of the FreeBuds 3 can be a good thing, if you want to remain aware of your surroundings at all times, but this comes at the expense of sound quality.

-Now, for all we know, Huawei may have absolutely tanked the frequency response of the FreeBuds 3i, but that’s unlikely to be the case.
-The company moved away from the 14mm drivers and dedicated bass tube, opting instead for a 10mm dynamic driver system.
+Huawei changed up its audio hardware with the FreeBuds 3i, and moved away from the 14mm drivers and dedicated bass tube, opting instead for a 10mm dynamic driver system.
 Sure, it may appear simple, but that’s a good thing: it allows the housings to be slimmer and frees up space for larger battery cells.

-The 2019 FreeBuds 3 debuted with adaptive noise-cancelling technology that promised up to 15dB of attenuation.
+The FreeBuds 3 debuted with adaptive noise-cancelling technology that promised up to 15dB of attenuation.
 This is one of those specs that reads well on paper but under delivers in practice.
-While Huawei’s noise-reduction claims technically proved true, it was only for very high frequencies.
-Effective noise-cancelling headphones are able to attenuate sound across the frequency spectrum, including low rumbles from your washing machine all the way up to and beyond cubicle chatter.
+While Huawei’s noise-reduction claims technically proved true, it really depends on how well the earbuds fit an individual’s ears.
+Since the FreeBuds 3 don’t seal to your ear canals, you’re unlikely to experience this degree of noise-cancelling in the real world.

-We’ll update you with information once available, but suffice to say the new FreeBuds 3i have more effective active noise-cancelling properties because of the nozzles.
+The new FreeBuds 3i have more effective active noise-cancelling properties because of the nozzles.
+The FreeBuds 3i ANC performance won’t blow your socks off, but it’s certainly better than the pricier model.
 If it seems like I’m harping on the new design in this comparison, it’s because I am.
 Ear tips and a proper seal make a world of difference, and one that permeates every aspect of sound quality.
 This revamp in build is a big deal between the two headsets.

 Battery life is better with the FreeBuds 3